thomaglads/Customer-Churn-Prediction-Portfolio/README.md

-# Project Title: Streamify Churn Analysis: "Mailed Check" Payments are the Highest Risk
+# Streamify Churn Analysis: "Mailed Check" Payments are the Highest Risk
 ## Project Overview
 This end-to-end data analytics project analyzes customer churn for Streamify, a fictional streaming service.
 The project involved data cleaning, exploratory data analysis (EDA), and predictive modeling in Python, culminating in an interactive dashboard in Power BI.